-In this modern digital age, slow typing is unacceptable and with computers allowed in exams, subject to access arrangements, it is only a matter of time before all learning, university and professional, are computer-based.
+In this modern digital age, typing slowly and/or with just two fingers is unacceptable.
+With computers now allowed in exams (subject to access arrangements), it is only a matter of time before all learning, university and professional, are computer-based.

-Many recruitment agencies now demand the testing of typing skills prior to interview, as corporations realise the benefits of their employees being work ready and understand how this key skill promotes efficiency and productivity.
+Many recruitment agencies now insist on a typing test prior to interview, as corporations realise the benefits of their employees being work-ready and understand how this fundamental but key skill promotes efficiency and productivity.

-Devoting just a few hours a day to learn the skill of touch typing can reap huge benefits.
+Devoting just a few hours a day to learn the skill of touch typing can reap huge rewards.
 Just like learning to drive, where we take lessons and then a proficiency test, we should apply the same principles when learning to type.
 With KAZ, it takes just 90 minutes to learn the a-z keys, plus practice time.
-Practice can be on emails, essays and work presentations.
+You can practice on exercises within the course, as well as on emails, essays and work presentations.

 Benefits of touch typing for employees

 Organisations look for employees that are motivated and able to make effective use of their time during working hours.
-As a touch typist, productivity is naturally increased, as work is delivered in a shorter timeframe.
-This in itself can remove the intense pressure of ‘extra work’ and by saving working hours, your firm can stay ahead of the competition, irrespective of professional field, as ultimately, productivity matters.
+As a touch typist, productivity is naturally increased and so assignments are delivered in a shorter timeframe.
+This in itself can remove the intense pressure of ‘extra work’ and by saving working hours, your firm can stay ahead of the competition, irrespective of profession, as ultimately productivity matters.
 This basic yet crucial tech skill is probably more valuable in terms of return on investment than any other course you are likely to take.
-Whilst we can all ‘type’, only 30% of the workforce can type effectively using all fingers at a speed greater than the average of between 18-35wpm.
+Whilst we can all ‘type’, only 30% of the workforce can type effectively, using all fingers and at a speed greater than the average of between 18-35wpm.

 Mental health & well-being

-A key aspect of learning to touch type is the knowledge gained of sitting with good posture and the correct positioning of hands, wrists and fingers at the keyboard.
-If you suffer from stiffness of the shoulders, neck, hand and wrists or suffer from Carpal Tunnel Syndrome (CTS) or RSI (repetitive strain injury), touch typing reduces or eliminates these risks.
-Observing these simple ergonomics protect you from these and other complications, an invaluable benefit from learning touch typing.
+An additional benefit of learning to touch type correctly is the knowledge gained (sitting with good posture and the correct positioning of hands, wrists and fingers at the keyboard).
+If you suffer from stiffness of the shoulders, neck, hand or wrists, or suffer from Carpal Tunnel Syndrome (CTS) or RSI (Repetitive Strain Injury), touch typing will help reduce or eliminate these symptoms and conditions.
+Observing these simple ergonomics will protect you from these and other complications - an invaluable benefit from learning touch typing

-Touch typing - an essential skill for the development of other skills
+Touch typing - an essential element for the development of other skills

-Touch typing is a skill that is widely recognised in the marketplace, education and lifestyle sectors.
-It boosts learning of other computer/keyboard based skills from coding to developing fluency in other languages and importantly contributes to your own personal development (CPD/CE).
-With practice, speed and accuracy develop allowing you to outperform in all aspects of computer use and communication.
+Touch typing is a skill that is widely recognised in the marketplace (business, education and lifestyle sectors).
+It helps when learning other computer/keyboard-based skills, such as coding and importantly, contributes to your own personal development (CPD/CE).
+With practice, speed and accuracy develop, allowing you to outperform in all aspects of computer use and communication.

 To sum up…

 Touch typing improves your academic performance and widens the scope for future opportunities in the professional sector.
-As an employee, you can improve efficiency, productivity and time management, whist protecting your mental health and well being.
+As an employee, you can improve efficiency, productivity, the ability to multi-task and time management, whilst protecting your mental health and well-being.

 Copyright KAZ Type Limited 2020.
 KAZ is a registered trade mark of KAZ Type Limited.